 6 | If keto is too difficult, try periods of intermittent fasting

 My ME/CFS physician is a proponent of TRF and IF because of its ability to activate cellular mechanisms that help with immune function and reduce inflammation.
-She offers this very practical advice: start with a 12-hr fasting window and slowly increase the fasting window every couple of weeks.
+She offers this practical advice: start with a 12-hr fasting window and slowly increase the fasting window every couple of weeks.
 I am lean and was concerned that TRF would worsen my situation.
 I have slowly worked up to a 16:8 fasting/feeding period with two meals a day at 11:00 am and 7:00 pm.
-My ME/CFS specialist suggested that once I can do this comfortably I could try eating one meal a day (OMAD) on occasion.
-I never hesitate to eat earlier in my fasting window if I am having a hard time or feel hungry.
+My ME/CFS specialist suggested that I could try eating one meal a day (OMAD) on occasion once I can do this comfortably.
+I never hesitate to eat earlier in my fasting window if I have a hard time or feel hungry.
 I would like to try longer fasts but am not there yet.

-There are many perspectives on how to approach the fasting window – some argue it is OK to have broth and heavy cream and/or butter in coffee.
-These items have protein, carbs, and fats, so technically it is not fasting.
-I started by allowing cream in my coffee during the final hours of my fasting window but now try to limit it to black coffee or peppermint tea (as an aside – coffee is a surprisingly decent source of potassium, something that is in short supply in the keto diet).
-Either approach seems to have a lot of support among prominent physicians, such as Jason Fung, MD and Peter Attia, MD, who use fasting in their medical practices.
+There are many perspectives on approaching the fasting window – some argue it is OK to have broth and heavy cream and/or butter in coffee.
+These items have protein, carbs, and fats, so technically, it is not fasting.
+I started by allowing cream in my coffee during the final hours of my fasting window but now try to limit it to black coffee or peppermint tea (as an aside – coffee is a surprisingly decent source of potassium, a nutrient in short supply in the keto diet).
+Either approach seems to have a lot of support among prominent physicians, such as Jason Fung, MD, and Peter Attia, MD, who use fasting in their medical practices.

 Be aware that cortisol and adrenaline (epinephrine) can rise while in a fasted state.
 This can make sleep more difficult and worsen POTS.
 In a previous piece, I wrote about the possibility of increased activity in the sympathetic nervous system in response to keto.
 For those who geek out on heart rate monitoring, this translates to consistently lower RMSSD – a measure of heart rate variability – and for me is reflected in a slightly elevated resting heart rate relative to my pre-keto days.
 Such trade-offs need to be weighed over the long term.